North Carolina School Where Cheerleaders Held Trump Banner Cancels Football Game Over ‘Safety Concerns’

 “SCS has been notified of additional information that could compromise safety measures in place for sporting events.
 Upon receiving information, the NSHS football game scheduled for 9/20/19 is canceled.
 Safety is our first concern.”

 It remains unclear, as of this writing, what the specific safety concern was or is.
-Stanly County Sheriff Jeff Crisco said via Charlotte’s WBTV that he was made aware of the issue by the district’s superintendent, but that he was not filled in on the details.
+Stanly County Sheriff Jeff Crisco said via Charlotte’s WBTV that he was made aware of the issue by the district’s superintendent but that he was not filled in on the details.

 “[The superintendent] did not elaborate what that information was.
 But they took that information before the school board, and the school board is the ones that decided to cancel the game for this evening,” he said.

-It remains unclear, as of this writing, if Friday’s game will be re-scheduled.
+It remains unclear, as of this writing, if Friday’s game will be rescheduled.